adrienmeli/dn2/docs/l1-lesson-bookdown.md

 Français & English\\
 \midrule
 \cellcolor{gray!6}{Avec qui habites-tu ?} & \cellcolor{gray!6}{Who do you live with?}\\
-Combien de temps cela te prend-il pour aller à l'École Estienne ? & How long does it take you to go to École Estienne?\\
+Combien de temps cela te prend-il pour aller à l’École Estienne ? & How long does it take you to go to École Estienne?\\
-\cellcolor{gray!6}{Où habitais-tu l'année dernière ?} & \cellcolor{gray!6}{Where did you live last year?}\\
+\cellcolor{gray!6}{Où habitais-tu l’année dernière ?} & \cellcolor{gray!6}{Where did you live last year?}\\
-Es-tu déjà allé(e) au Musée de la Bourse de Commerce qui a ouvert l'année dernière ? & Have you already been to the MBC which opened last year?\\
+Es-tu déjà allé(e) au Musée de la Bourse de Commerce qui a ouvert l’année dernière ? & Have you already been to the MBC which opened last year?\\
 \bottomrule
 \end{longtable}

 ## Polls

 ### Before and during the poll